redhat-cip/spinalstack-doc/docs/source/ops/logging/configuration.rst

 * matches (hash) : An hash describing the matches for specific tagged logs.
 * plugins (hash) : An hash describing the list of plugins that should be installed on the instance.

-As for the rest of SpinalStack, the whole configuration takes place in the according hiera's yaml configuration file.
+As for the rest of Spinal Stack, the whole configuration takes place in the according hiera's yaml configuration file.

 logging/server.pp
 *****************